 In addition to deep breathing and tuning into emotional reactions in the body discussed in the preschool and infant and toddler lists, here are a few more advanced activity ideas that would be appropriate for school age children.

 Mindful walking – this slow, quiet form of walking is designed to help us reconnect with the Earth, and the sensation of our feet making contact with the ground as we take steps.
 This activity allows children to take a break from the rushing and shuffling that is becoming more evident in their lives.
+Please note – children may be more open to learning this practice when they are somewhat satisfied.
+In other words, don’t try to introduce this practice to children when they are hungry!

 To introduce this mindful walking, demonstrate for children how to slowly take a step forward and say, Breathing in.
 Then, step slowly with the other foot and say, Breathing out.
 Encourage children to match their stepping with their breathing.
 You can also use other sayings, such as: